Sawmonabo/HousePricePrediction/README.md

-We also used a randomized search cross validation pre-built function from the sklearn module.
-It tries random combinations of a range of values (we defined the number of iterations to 10).
+I also used a randomized search cross validation pre-built function from the sklearn module.
+It tries random combinations of a range of values (I defined the number of iterations to 10).
 It is good at testing a wide range of values and normally it reaches a very good combination very fast (recommended for big datasets with parameter tuning).
-After feeding the variables into the regression model we observe that the best model after training/testing/tuning on the dataset for XGradient Boosting, was an MSE of ﻿2279.02 with an R2 of 0 ﻿86.38% (With respect to the entire dataset).
+After feeding the variables into the regression model I observe that the best model after training/testing/tuning on the dataset for XGradient Boosting, was an MSE of ﻿2279.02 with an R2 of ﻿86.38% (With respect to the entire dataset).
 The high value of R2 shows that XGradient Boosting is suitable for large datasets as it creates a large ensemble of trees, with each tree correcting on the error of the previous, thus making the model accurate.

 ## Validation of Best Model

-Given a validation set we were able to re-estimate and fit the best model on the original data set and obtain predictions for the validation set.
+Given a validation set I was able to re-estimate and fit the best model on the original data set and obtain predictions for the validation set.

 ||**Linear - OLS Regression**|**Lasso Regression**|**Ridge Regression**|**XGBoost**|
 | :-: | :-: | :-: | :-: | :-: |